ankitects/anki-manual/src/deck-options.md

 Deck Options X and Z are identical, with two exceptions:

-   - X: New Cards - Learning steps: 1m 10m
-   - Z: New Cards - Learning steps: 20m 2h

-   - X: Display Order - New/review priority: Mix with reviews
+   - X: New Cards - Learning steps: **1m 10m**; Display Order - New/review priority: **Mix with reviews**
-   - Z: Display Order - New/review priority: Show after reviews
+   - Z: New Cards - Learning steps: **20m 2h**; Display Order - New/review priority: **Show after reviews**

 If you choose to study Deck A:
-- Learning steps for all new cards will be 20m 2h
+- Learning steps for all new cards will be 20m 2h (Deck Options Z apply)
-- All new cards will be mixed with reviews.
+- All new cards will be mixed with reviews (Deck Options X apply)

 If you choose to study Subdeck B or Subdeck C:
-- Learning steps for all new cards will be 20m 2h
+- Learning steps for all new cards will be 20m 2h (Deck Options Z apply)
-- All new cards will be shown after reviews.
+- All new cards will be shown after reviews (Deck Options Z apply)

 # Daily Limits